CreateWithEzekiel/RepoGalaxy/README.md

 # Install & Use
-There are two skills, and they are a direct drop in for Codex
+There are two skills, and they are a direct drop in for Codex Call the skill within a project folder where your code is at.

 - $Codebase Index N Search
 - $Codebase Cartographer